ustajan/grasshopper/README.md

 To build with CMake
 ==

+`> cd grasshopper`

 `> mkdir RunGrasshopper && cd RunGrasshopper`

-`> cmake ../../grasshopper && make -jN`
+`> cmake .. && make -jN`

-Note: cmake build has been tested using WSL/ubuntu under windows only.
-On Mac OS X it's known to break.
+where N is the number of your cores.
+This will generate a binary, `grasshopper`, which you can then run something like the following:

+`> ./grasshopper ../exec/Examples/beta/beta_lite.gdml test.root`

+Note: cmake build doesn't include visualization.
 See Issues.

 To run
 ==